SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 It doesn't help.

+Staying on the ground, she waits until the feelings subside.
+She resolves herself once more.

+*You've made it this far Sunset, no sense in turning back now…*

 She leaves her cloak on the ground as she gets up before entering the establishment proper.

 *I loved when Pinkie brought me here to show off how cool the pony version of her house was.*